myoung34/myoung34.github.io/source/_posts/2020-05-01-atlantis-opa.md

   - atlantis
 ---

-At Zapier we really like Atlantis and smart pre-flight checks. <!-- more -->
+We really like Atlantis and smart pre-flight checks. <!-- more -->

 If you see a trend in my latest blogs it's likely you'll guess i really like [OPA](https://www.openpolicyagent.org).